 The LCS framework as defined in TS 23.273 [87] is used for providing the location service to the UE(s) served by MWAB.
 Details on supporting the LCS over MWAB are described in clause 5.49.7.

 Regulatory services (e.g. emergency services, priority services) can be supported by the MWAB and the details are provided in clause 5.49.8.

+The MWAB-gNB indicates to the AMF(s) that it is a MWAB when the MWAB-gNB establishes the N2 connection to the AMF(s).
+Details on MWAB-gNB's N2 connection are specified in TS 38.401 [42].

 Details on MWAB-gNB's Xn connection are specified in TS 38.401 [42].